-The erosion monitoring detected a significant advance in the erosive head-cut between Salty Creek and Salty Lagoon.
+The erosion monitoring detected a continued advance in the erosive head-cut between Salty Creek and Salty Lagoon.
 Station ER5 best monitors the advance of the erosion directly towards Salty Lagoon.
-The measured advance of the head-cut at Station ER5 was at least 23.55 m during this reporting period.
-Stations ER4 and ER6 measure lateral, secondary advance of the head-cut.
-The measured advance at these two sites was much less.
-The advance measured at the control sites was minor.
+The measured advance of the head-cut at Station ER5 was at least 1.6 m during this reporting period but the lengthening of the eroding channel was much further (Plate 3.1 and 3.2).
+The advance measured at the control sites was minor and no advance was measured at the other sites.